 McTernan also invented a new breed of horse called the Buckshot

 Chestnut.
 This is Rory MacTiernan's family in the T Group

 in Cambridge, MA, USA

-formerly Lake St. right outside of County Boston.
-This is Myles
+formerly Lake St. right outside of County Boston, named after WW II

 McTernan's family: Te DNA Group

 23. McTernan Road,